music-encoding/guidelines/_guidelines-v4/01-introduction/01-about.md

 sectionid: "about"
 ---

-{% include version-warning %}

-This is a placeholder that needs to be filled.
+This chapter is supposed to introduce the purpose and use of these Guidelines.
+It will also hold a list of all authors.